Skip to main content

 2. Composability between games deployed to the same gaming rollup

-However, it comes at a cost: limited computation resources are also now shared between games.
-This may sound like something that can easily be dismissed, but this caused major issues in the past.
+However, it comes at a cost: limited computational resources are also now shared between games.
+This may sound like something that can be easily dismissed, but this caused major issues in the past.
 A great example of this is a network called Nova (previously used for games in the Arbitrum ecosystem) which grew to over $0.50 per transaction due to congestion before some games migrated away.

-2. recursive proofs (a type of zk rollup that we will define later): the concept of zk proofs is usually to have a succinct proof of the correctness of a statement (if you aren't convinced this is possible, you may be interested in this example).
+2. recursive proofs (a type of ZK rollup that we will define later): the concept of ZK proofs is usually to have a succinct proof of the correctness of a statement (if you aren't convinced this is possible, you may be interested in this example).
 Recursive proofs are a special case of these proofs where you can combine multiple proofs into a single proof.
-In a blockchain context, this means that the proof of correctness of multiple games can be aggregated together, which lessens the impact of sharing limited computation between projects (you can see our work on this topic here).
+In a blockchain context, this means that proofs of correctness of multiple games can be aggregated together, which lessens the impact of sharing limited computation between projects (you can see our work on this topic here).

 Types of rollups